A Complete Digital Nomad Guide To Barcelona

 Average rent prices in Barcelona:

-Finding a perfect Airbnb or long-term rented house in Barcelona can be difficult at times.
+Finding a perfect long-term rented apartment in Barcelona can be difficult at times.
 Most long-term rentals demand signing a lease which has its own drawbacks.
 Here are some options that should make it easy to find accommodation in Barcelona.

 Coworking Spaces In Barcelona